wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 ### *Current macOS Version: 10.14.0*
 #### Don't forget to star this project if you like it!

+> This hackintosh you guys made, excited!  ————Zemin Jiang

 ## Instructions
 ##### Pre-Install
 * *FORK* the project to your own repository and clone it to your machine using Github Desktop to make changes.